Drug & Alcohol Rehab, Detox & Treatment Resources

 Rochester, NY 14621

-A retreat-based treatment program does require more of a commitment than partial hospitalization or outpatient programs, but for individuals battling with the physical and psychological components of this disease, inpatient care gives you your best chance at managing and coping with your illness for the long-term.
-Seeking treatment away from Rochester removes the easy access and daily temptations away from your immediate environment.
-This “firewall” can protect patients from egregious relapses and multiple attempts at detoxification.
-A retreat-based treatment program may be the best option for participants who have struggled to control the condition and are ready to commit to their health.
+If you struggle with addiction, seeking treatment away from Rochester removes the easy access and daily temptations away from your immediate environment.
+This can protect patients from egregious relapses and multiple attempts at detoxification.
+A residential treatment program may be the best option for participants who have struggled to control the condition and are ready to commit to their health.
+There may be options for this kind of care in nearby cities.